spectrocloud/librarium/docs/docs-content/vm-management/environment-setup.md

 | **NIC 1, Port 2** | enp2s0     | Management network <br /> Data network                                   | Trunk (allowing 0, 10, 20-100) |

-In this configuration, VLANs 10 (mgmt) and 20 (data) are not available for use by VMs on the **br0** interface because the VLAN subinterfaces on the bridge master interface and VLAN subinterfaces on the bridge are mutually exclusive.
+In this configuration, VLANs 10 (mgmt) and 20 (data) are not available for use by VMs on the **br0** interface because the VLAN subinterfaces on the bridge primary interface and VLAN subinterfaces on the bridge are mutually exclusive.

 If you need to run VMs on the same VLAN as either the mgmt (10) or the data (20) VLAN, you can facilitate this by changing the network configuration as follows.